solo-io/gloo-portal-idp-connect/DEVELOPMENT.md

   $KEYCLOAK_URL/admin/realms
 ```

 You'll need to provision a client in this realm that permits service accounts and has permissions to manipulate self-service clients.
+For convenience, we'll also treat this client as a _resource server_ in which we will store API products as _resources_.
 You can create such a client like this:

 ```sh
 KEYCLOAK_CLIENT=solo-idp-connect